auroralabs-ai/loci-optimize/README.md

 ## LOCI, building a future where anyone can become an expert developer or tester and create reliable, high-quality software.
-First launch, LOCI for Refactoring.
+First launch: LOCI for Refactoring.

 AI and Machine Learning help understand coding patterns better and suggest more intelligent refactoring changes that adapt to the project or developer's coding style.